 Walking to school or to other areas in the community is an excellent way to integrate physical activity into a child's daily life.
 However, children are at a high risk for pedestrian related injuries.
-Inform your clients that educating their children about pedestrian safety should begin at a young age and continue until they are in their early teens.
-Educating their child about pedestrian safety should also match their stage of development.
+Inform your clients that educating children about pedestrian safety should begin at a young age.
+Right through childhood, starting with kids in strollers, parents and adults can talk about the rules for safely crossing any road:

 - stop before stepping onto the road